-Off the Rails: Extremely so, and very suddenly, in the second act when the characters give the narrator to the Giant's wife who kills him by dropping when she sees he isn't Jack.
+Off the Rails: Extremely so, and very suddenly, in the second act when the characters give the narrator to the Giant's wife who drops him to his death when she sees he isn't Jack.

 Only Sane Man: The Witch has elements of this in Act Two, when she shows herself to be the only person who understands the gravity of the situation, and the unpleasant things that may need to be done to solve it.
 Although her violent and overprotective behavior throughout most of the play cannot exactly be called sane.

 Promotion to Parent: In Act II, Cinderella and the Baker have to move on from young adults who still rely on the ideals of their (absent) parents, to being mentors to Little Red and Jack, respectively.
 Played for laughs when Jack asks who will take care of him now that his mother is dead, and Little Red chimes in with "I'll be your mother now".
 Made even better by the fact that, in many productions, Red is clearly younger than Jack, by at least a couple years.